d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 The release candidate is signed with my developer certificate but not notarized.
 Only releases will be [notarized](/Notarized).

 The scheduling part is removed from RcloneOSX.
 It was based upon an early version of scheduling in RsyncOSX.
 But the scheduling in RsyncOSX is moved to a menu app and I am not able to do so for the RcloneOSX.
-The scheduling was not working as it should be in RcloneOSX and I don´t have time to develop it further.
+The scheduling was not working as it should in RcloneOSX and I don´t have time to develop it further.

 There is a new version 1.45 of rclone.
 If you are using version 1.45 of rclone you should download this rc to get correct info about number of files to synchronize.
 There was a change in output from version 1.43 of rclone.
 This is set in userconfig of RcloneOSX.